-Music Biz collects and commissions research for members, the media and the industry at large.
-Research services also include a daily feed that compiles and forwards reports, studies and analyses of business and consumer trends and behaviors to members via email.
-Sign up for these emails by clicking here.
+Music Biz collects and commissions in-depth research reports from our members, the media and the industry at large.
+Our research services also include a daily email feed that compiles industry-wide studies, consumer behavior analysis, and trend analysis — click here to sign up for our Daily Email Feed.

 October 25, 2019 – Audiomonitor 2019: Expanded — Presentation Slides

 AudienceNet’s Audiomonitor 2019 provides insight into the latest music consumption trends, including time spent listening, devices and formats used, discovery and content preferences.
 This year, AudienceNet will be expanding the scope of Audiomonitor to explore additional areas of interest for the industry.
 World music will be covered in more detail, as we investigate interest in and engagement with music from different countries, cultures and in non-English languages.
 AudienceNet will also be adding new topic areas, such as the (positive) impact of music on consumers’ mental health, and the relationship between music and gaming.
 This presentation, showcased by AudienceNet’s Head of Research Sania Haq in a Music Biz webinar, provides an overview of key insights from Audiomonitor 2019 (US).

 December 21, 2018 – Consumption By Genre: How Different Fans Consume Music

 As tastes among music fans continue to diversify, it is becoming increasingly difficult to group consumers by their favorite genres.
 How can marketers analyze such diverse audiences to create actionable insights to inform tailored marketing messages?
 In a companion to their September 2018 report, "Audiomonitor 2018: The Overall Music Listening Landscape," AudienceNet identifies different music fans, measuring their music listening, spending and discovery behaviors, in an attempt to create a more detailed picture of how different fans consume their favorite music.